 - Associated with certain cancer therapies

-- Worse or has been relieved by certain activities.
+- Worse during or after certain activities

 Treatments for Fatigue

-- Treatment of anemia
+- Treatment of anemia: Supportive care for anemia may include:

 - Blood transfusions